What does

 Nonjohn Performing on the Water at the International Boogie Woogie Festival in Lugano, Switzerland, April, 2006

-All content and associated files on the Nonjohn website: Copyright 1984-2012 by Nonjohn.
+All content and associated files on the Nonjohn website: Copyright 1984-2012 by John "Nonjohn" Tennison.
 All Rights Reserved.
 Unauthorized duplication or distribution of material from this website is a violation of applicable laws.